ShivamNishad0/Event-Scheduling/README.md

    npm install
    ```

+3. Configure environment variables:
+   - Create a `.env` file in the client directory with the following variable:
+     ```
+     REACT_APP_API_URL=http://localhost:5001
+     ```
+   - This sets the API base URL for the React app to communicate with the backend server

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm start
    ```